 Color is a powerful tool that affords seemingly endless design possibilities, but far too many of us design with only one type of color vision in mind—our own.Geri Coady, Color Accessibility Workflows

 Color as meaning

 Forms, charts, buttons and graphs are the most common places where the inattentive designer can forget that the way they perceive color is not universal.
-When the approximately 5% of people worldwide who have some form of color blindness come to read your chart and see two identical lines moving in opposite directions, or a whole pie where every piece looks exactly the same, they won’t stick around to figure out what you’re trying to say to them.
-If I cant tell which of the fields in your checkout form has an error, I’ll probably just leave the shopping cart and go someplace else.
+When the approximately 5% of people worldwide who have a color blindness come to read your chart and see two identical lines moving in opposite directions, or a whole pie where every piece looks exactly the same, they won’t stick around to figure out what you’re trying to say to them.
+If I can’t tell which of the fields in your checkout form has an error, I’ll probably just leave the shopping cart and go some place else.

 But here’s the good news, adding text, texture or shapes is easy, free and doesn’t significantly alter your design in any other way, as described by these images from Jonas Jared Jacek’s article on the WCAG and web accessibility (Opens in a new tab).

 Living with a partner with color blindness has made it very easy for me to consider different color visions when designing interfaces.
 It’s very easy to ask for his help with usability testing and see where he has trouble and where how he would prefer to experience a design.
-But there are a number of other tools like the A11y color blindness empathy extension for chrome,(Opens in a new tab) which lets me see my design as it is seen by people with different color visions to mine, and see if the design still makes sense when the meaning of color is removed.
+But there are several other tools like the A11y color blindness empathy extension for chrome,(Opens in a new tab) which lets me see my design as people with different color visions see it, and decide if the design still makes sense when I remove the meaning.